The bells are rung on Sunday 9.15 - 10.00am, before Morning Prayer and 5.45 – 6.15 pm before Evensong

 You will hear the bells ringing on Saturdays, especially through the summer months, for weddings.
 We are happy to ring for any special occasion if requested.
 In return a donation for our Tower Fund, for the upkeep of the bells, would be gratefully accepted.

 The only limits we put on ringing is that not more than one Peal attempt is allowed each calendar month, bearing in mind a Peal can take 3 hours.
-Outside of these Peal attempts and the usual Sunday and Monday ringing, the only extra ringing that occurs is at weddings, visiting ringers ringing the bells for not more than an hour and also the occasional Quarter peals (taking about 45 minutes to ring), usually before Sunday service ringing, so starting at about 4.45pm.
+Outside of these Peal attempts and the usual Sunday and Monday ringing, the only extra ringing that occurs is at weddings, visiting ringers ringing the bells for not more than an hour and also Quarter peals (taking about 45 minutes to ring), usually before Sunday service ringing, so starting at about 4.45pm.

 Honouring the soldiers of The Great War